scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

    The network topology for which the ``Delta`` framework is designed.
 Data is streamed in the direction indicated by the orange arrow.
 At KSTAR, measurement data is staged from its DTN to the NERSC DTN.
 Internally at NERSC, the data stream is forwarded to compute nodes at Cori and analyzed.
-Orange arrows mark sections of the network where ADIOS2 facilitates high-performance streaming.
+Orange arrows mark sections of the network where ADIOS facilitates high-performance streaming.
 Black arrows denote standard TCP/IP connections.
 The analysis results are stored in a database backend and can be ingested by visualizers. :label:`fig-topo`